NAOSHIMA

 Shodoshima

-There are three round-trip ferry services per day from Uno Port to Tonosho Port on Shodoshima Island.
-The boat ride to Tonosho Port takes approximately 1 hour and 30 minutes.
-Known as the “Olive Island” since it was the first island in Japan to successfully cultivate olives about 110 years ago, it is the second largest island in the Seto Inland Sea after Awaji Island, and its representative tourist spots include Kankakei Gorge and Angel Road.
-It is also an ideal base for art tours to the smaller islands, with many accommodations available.
+Known as the "Island of Olives" for successfully cultivating olives in Japan about 110 years ago, it is the second-largest island in the Seto Inland Sea after Awaji Island, with famous tourist spots like Kankakei Gorge and Angel Road.
+It also has many accommodations, making it an ideal base for art tours to smaller islands.

 OGIJIMA, MEGIJIMA

-Ogijima and Megijima
+Ogijima Megijima

 INUJIMA

-Inujima (island)
+Inujima

 OSHIMA

-Oshima Island
+Oshima

 ART AROUND UNO PORT

-Art around Uno Port
+Art Around Uno Port

 UNO STATION AROUND

-Stores around Uno Station
+Shops Around Uno Station

 OJIGATAKE